We’re all a mess.

 I know it seems impossible, but it’s not impossible.
 Jesus says so!

 What does an abundant life look like?
-Stay tuned for Part 2 of “UNDERCOVER MESS” by signing up to be notified of our next post here.
+Stay tuned for Part 2 of “UNDERCOVER MESS”.

 For when my life crumbled, I learned what “Be Still” really means.